18F/technology-budgeting/handbook.md

 ### What value will be delivered to the users within six months?
 Wrong answer: "None — it won’t be ready by then.
 We plan to show it to users when everything is finished."

-Right answer:Specific examples are named.
+Right answer: Specific examples are named.

 ### Who will be the product owner?
 Wrong answer: "What is a ’product owner’?"

-Right answer:A specific person is named, or they’re training in-house staff to take on this role.
+Right answer: A specific person is named, or they’re training in-house staff to take on this role.

 ### What software development process will be used?
 Wrong answer: "Waterfall," or any answer that indicates a lack of comprehension.